ChristChurchMayfair/ccm-main-gatsby/src/content/attending-in-person.md

 The government states that it *"expects and recommends"* people wear face coverings in crowded, enclosed settings to protect themselves and others.
 Since our building is large and we will not be facing one another, we won't require you to wear a face covering during the service, but we do ask that you ***please wear a face covering when singing.***

-Out of consideration to others at a time when the number of cases is rising, we also ask that you ***please wear a face covering when moving around the building.***

 Spacing
 ----------------